irods/mungefs/README.md

 --probability : 0-100 probability of random error to inject --regexp : regexp matching operations
 --kill_caller : kill the calling process
---delay_us : delay a method by a given number of microsecods --auto_delay : set delay to simulate ssd --corrupt_data : corrupt read or write data --corrupt_size : report an invalid file size
+--delay_us : delay a method by a given number of microseconds --auto_delay : set delay to simulate ssd --corrupt_data : corrupt read or write data --corrupt_size : report an invalid file size